caocmai/die-roller/README.md

 A simple Android app to roll a die randomly

 ## Description
 This is my second Android App.
-It is a simple app to roll a die randomly.
+It is a simple app to roll a die randomly using Android Studio and Kotlin.

 ### Features
 * Home Screen - displays an image and value of the randomly choosen die, when a button is tapped